afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 That said, we needed to pick some tools and Helm + Locust are two modern and widely used tools.

-We are using the Prometheus observability platform to provide data for our exercise.
+The Prometheus observability platform is used to provide data for our exercise.
 The process is very similar if you use a different data source (integrations are also currently available for Dynatrace and DataDog).

 The tutorial will progress in steps: